martinsam/pennylane-python/README.md

 ```

 ## Usage
-The library needs to be configured with your account's secret key which is available in your [Pennylane Dashboard][api-keys].
+The library needs to be configured with your account's secret key which is available in your Pennylane Dashboard.